awsdocs/aws-lambda-developer-guide/doc_source/with-sns-example.md

 ## Create the execution role<a name="with-sns-example-create-iam-role"></a>

-From account B, create the [execution role](lambda-intro-execution-role.md) that gives your function permission to access AWS resources\.
+From account B \(01234567891B\), create the [execution role](lambda-intro-execution-role.md) that gives your function permission to access AWS resources\.

 **To create an execution role**